Malta pushing refugees back into Libya war

 Malta did it despite the fact Libya is currently in the grip of civil war, with shelling, air strikes, and street battles in the suburbs of Tripoli.

-And the 49 people risked being taken back to a notorious facility in the Libyan capital city run by the interior ministry, from which people have been made to vanish in the past.
+And the 49 people risked being taken back to a notorious facility in the Libyan capital run by the interior ministry, from which people have vanished in the past.

 "At least 600 migrants returned from the sea to this facility have been reported missing since January.
 IOM is very concerned about the safety of people detained there and have received no response from the Libyan authorities who were asked to clarify the fate of those reported missing," it said in a statement.